-Many folks use a vacation in the summer to re-charge their health.
+Most folks use a vacation to re-charge their health.
 But you may not be optimizing the benefits of your time off.
 It turns out there are a few tips you can follow before, during and after that can boost your vacation-related health benefits.

 According to researchers at the University of Tampere in Finland, the benefits of a vacation actually start a few days before your physical getaway.
 So for the greatest reward from time off, say the researchers, make sure you relish the thought about how great your vacation is going to be right before it actually starts — and then bask in the memories of what a wonderful time you had even after you’re back at work.